 The current facility has slowly grown to two lodges, two large cabins with bathrooms, two smaller cabins, 4 staff houses, four small barns, and a complete challenge course.
 The camp was also able to add on an additional 115 acres.

-Each summer Cross Bar X offers two weeks of counselor training, 3 camps for 8 to 10 year olds, 2 camps for 11 to 13 year olds, 2 camps for 14 to 18 year olds, 2 backpack camps for 14 to 18 year olds, and a student leadership program called SALT (Summer Adventure Leadership Training).
-The camp ministers to about 200 kids each summer.
+Each summer Cross Bar X offers two weeks of counselor training, a day camp for 8-9 year olds, a camp for 10 to 11 year olds, separate girls and boys camps for both middles school and high school ages, and a student leadership program called SALT (Summer Adventure Leadership Training).
+The camp ministers to about 150 kids each summer.

-In many ways the camp has not changed in 35 years.
-We still go backpacking, ride horses, play games, shoot archery, do crafts, sing songs, teach Bible lessons, swim and fish in the lake, shoot hoops, feed the chickens and find out that eggs do come from chickens, archery, and make s’mores.
+In many ways the camp has not changed since 1977.
+We still go backpacking, ride horses, play games, shoot archery, do crafts, sing songs, teach Bible lessons, swim and fish in the lake, shoot hoops, feed the chickens and find out that eggs do come from chickens, and make s’mores.
 Of course there have been new activities like the climbing wall, giant swing, zip line, and rafting.
 However, the most important aspect that has not changed is our passion to share Christ’s love in a small personalized camp setting.